mrSnow-tr/PortaLink/README.md

 # 📦 Project Goals

-PortaLink is designed around a simple idea:
+Sharelink is designed around a simple idea:

 > **If a resource is reachable from your machine, make it temporarily reachable from anywhere without first uploading it to a separate file-hosting service.**